-For more information about named events, see Section 2.2, "Understanding Named Events," on page 13.
+For more information about named events, see Understanding Named Events.

 3.4 Understanding Trigger Custom Attributes

 When you configure a trigger, you can use the Custom Attributes tab to create custom attributes and values the trigger passes to each work item it initiates.
 Process Authors can use the Input Builder to reference the trigger custom attributes in conditional connectors and activities.